Go

 iOS

 This library uses an internal queue to make calls fast and non-blocking.
 It also batches requests and flushes asynchronously, making it perfect to use in any part of your mobile app.
-PostHog supports the Apple platforms: iOS, macOS, tvOS and watchOS.
-Installation Capturing events Identify We highly recommend reading our section on Identifying users to better understand how to correctly use this method.
-Setting user properties via an event To set properties on your users via an event, you can…
+PostHog supports the following Apple platforms: iOS: Version 13 or later macOS: Catalina (10.15) or later tvOS: Version 13 or later watchOS: Version 6 or later Installation Capturing events Preventing sensitive data capture To exclude specific UI elements from autocapture or session replay, add ph-no-capture…

 Read next article